 Based on our estimated specifications, we expect the Endurance to have a 0-60 miles per hour acceleration time of 5.5 seconds, a towing capacity of 7,500 pounds, a curb weight of 4,200 pounds and a total gross vehicle weight of 7,300 pounds - making it competitive with comparable internal combustion engine vehicles.
 We believe we will be able to achieve a 5-star safety rating for the Endurance and have conducted software-based simulated and initial beta crash testing that supports this belief.

-We are in the process of establishing pricing and standard options packages, and continue to expect our pricing to be competitive, particularly after the currently available U.S. federal tax credit of \$7,500 for the purchase of alternative fuel vehicles.
+We expect to introduce the Endurance at a base retail price of \$52,500, which would result in a net cost to the buyer of \$45,000 if the currently available U.S. federal tax credit of \$7,500 for the purchase of alternative fuel vehicles remains in effect.

 While we believe the initial purchase price for the Endurance will be competitive with the purchase prices for comparable internal combustion engine and diesel-fueled pickup trucks, we believe that many consumers, especially in the commercial fleet market, consider the total cost of ownership of a vehicle to be more important than the initial purchase price of a vehicle.
-We continue to expect the total cost of ownership of the Endurance to be significantly lower than the total cost of ownership of internal combustion engine and diesel-fueled pickup trucks due to lower operating and maintenance costs.
+We expect the total cost of ownership of the Endurance to be significantly lower than the total cost of ownership of internal combustion engine and diesel-fueled pickup trucks due to lower operating and maintenance costs.